Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 where `[APPLICATIONID]` is the identifier you copied in step 2.
 Save the file.

-### Step 4: Set up integration with the Authenticator App (iOS broker)
+### [EXPLANATIONS] Step 4: Set up integration with the Authenticator App (iOS broker)

-Follow the steps below to enable your Xamarin.iOS app to talk with the [Microsoft Authenticator](https://itunes.apple.com/us/app/microsoft-authenticator/id983156458) app.
+To build the code in this chapter and therefore enable your Xamarin.iOS app to talk with the [Microsoft Authenticator](https://itunes.apple.com/us/app/microsoft-authenticator/id983156458) app, you would have followed the steps below:

 #### Step 1: Enable broker support
 Broker support is enabled on a per-PublicClientApplication basis.
 It is disabled by default.
 You must use the `WithBroker()` parameter (set to true by default) when creating the PublicClientApplication through the PublicClientApplicationBuilder.